 The European Court of Human Rights found that the conviction and penalization of applicant Carl Johann Lilliendahl for homophobic comments posted underneath an online news article did not amount to a breach of his freedom of expression under Article 10 of the European Convention of Human Rights.
+The court found the application to be manifestly ill-founded and rejected it.
 The Icelandic courts had convicted the applicant for publicly making “serious, severely hurtful and prejudicial” comments regarding sexual orientation and gender identity, in the wider context of increased education and counselling about LGBTI issues in schools.
 Whilst the applicant’s comments did not explicitly constitute a call for violence, the use of derogatory language and clear expressions of disgust amounted to promoting the intolerance of homosexual persons, and thus constituted hate speech.
 Considering the case as a whole, including the severity of the fine imposed and the lack of contribution to public discourse, the Court did not find the interference with the applicant’s right to freedom of expression to be excessive and unnecessary in a democratic society.
 Rather, the Court endorsed the Icelandic authorities’ decision in favour of protecting the rights of social groups that have been traditionally discriminated against, and upholding rights to respect for private life and equal enjoyment of human rights for all.

 On April 15 2015, the Icelandic town of Hafnarfjörður upheld a proposal to improve the education and counselling of sexual orientation and gender identity matters in its elementary and secondary schools, with national LGBT association Samtökin ’78 taking on an advisory role.
 The council’s decision was subject to intense media scrutiny, including on the radio station U.S., where listeners were able to phone in to relay their views on the topic – one such caller being the applicant, Icelandic national Carl Johann Lilliendahl.
 In a subsequent online news article, an initiator of the proposal condemned the radio show and its host for creating a space whereby listeners could express harmful and disrespectful views without challenge.
 On April 21, the applicant left comments below that online article describing homosexuality as “disgusting”, using expletives and employing derogatory language to imply a link between homosexuality, sexual deviancy and animals mating.